dileepkannamala/jawaf/README.md

 **Features**

-* Built on an async stack to run fast and scale.
+* Built on an async stack (Sanic) to run fast and scale.
-* Built in support for:
 * Database interaction via SQLAlchemy Core
 * Sessions via sanic_session and Redis
 * Unit testing via py.test
+* Django style management commands
-    * Django style management commands and project/app scaffolding
+* Django style project/app scaffolding
+* Extensible using structured python packages as apps
+* CSRF protection baked in
 * Interactive shell (using ipython or bpython if either are detected)
 * User Authentication, Groups & Permissions built in
-    * Optional admin api
+* Optional Admin API

 Note: Many of the software requirements are in beta, alpha, or even pre-alpha status.
 You'd be well advised to have a long hard think about using this in production.